United posts $473 million 3Q profit on federal pandemic aid

 Last week, Delta Air Lines reported a $1.2 billion profit for the third quarter but warned that rising fuel prices and labor costs will lead to a “modest” fourth-quarter loss.

-United forecast that expenses other than fuel will rise by 12% to 14% per seat in the fourth quarter — roughly double the increase that Delta predicted.
-Airlines are scrambling to hire more pilots, flight attendants and other workers in a reversal of last year, when the carriers were hemorrhaging cash and encouraging employees to quit.
+United forecast that fuel prices will rise 12% from the third to the fourth quarter.
+It said other expenses will rise by 12% to 14% per seat in the fourth quarter — roughly double the increase that Delta predicted.
+In a company news release, CEO Scott Kirby said United is confident it will bring the cost figure below 2019 levels in 2022.

+Labor costs are rising as airlines scramble to hire more pilots, flight attendants and other workers in a reversal of last year, when the carriers were hemorrhaging cash and encouraging employees to quit.

 United officials declined to comment on the report until they hold a conference call with analysts and reporters on Wednesday.

-Shares of United Airlines Holdings Inc. rose 1% in the first minutes of extended trading after release of the financial report.
+Shares of United Airlines Holdings Inc. rose 2% after more than an hour of extended trading following release of the financial report.
 They ended the regular session down 2%, at $46.22.

 David Koenig can be reached at www.twitter.com/airlinewriter